sqeu/linkit_challenge/MyExperience.md

 ## Extras
 - Writing unit tests
     - I liked this part because before this challenge I didn't know how to write unit tests for Spark and Scala.
-I saw [https://www.youtube.com/watch?v=4U9Me6shpno](Ted Malaska's conference) on this topic, it was pretty insightful.
+I saw [Ted Malaska's conference](https://www.youtube.com/watch?v=4U9Me6shpno) on this topic, it was pretty insightful.
     - While writing the tests I noticed that there had to be some minor changes in my code, so actually is really nice to learn that you have to have one more thing in mind when coding.

 - Containerized app